finnhodgkin/learn-phoenix-todo-example/README.md

 [Phoenix docs on routing](https://hexdocs.pm/phoenix/routing.html).

-Following the instructions from the generator prompt add `resources "/todos", TodoController` to the router just underneath the line with a PageController: `get "/", PageController, :index`
+Following the instructions from the generator prompt add `resources "/todos", TodoController` to the router underneath the line with a PageController: `get "/", PageController, :index`

 ### Add the new todos table to the database